PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-13 17:08:14
+Last updated: 2024-04-13 17:08:47
-Random Quote: Marshall: "Let the dinnertainment begin!"Barney: "That reminds me there's this other restaurant we should try sometime.
-What they do is, they cook you a meal, in a little room called a 'kitchen'." - Barney Stinson
+Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
+True story! - Barney Stinson